dgominski/generalizablersc/README.md

 ## Cross-dataset Learning for Generalizable Land Use Classification (PyTorch)

-Training and testing utilities for fine-tuning remote sensing feature extractors on multiple datasets.
+Training and testing scripts for few-shot, cross-domain RSC with cross-dataset learning.

 ---